-So Secret Bear and Friend Bear want to be friends with Kim and Jason for some reason, but Kim and Jason don’t believe in love.
-However, the Care Bears have been stalking the kids and persist.
+Secret Bear and Friend Bear want to be friends with Kim and Jason for some reason, but Kim and Jason don’t believe in love.
+However, the Care Bears are super invested in these kids and persist.
 But Kim and Jason would rather not be friends because they have abandonment issues.
-It’s weird though; they have no parents, but don’t seem to be in an orphanage.

 Alone in a room, the kid makes a wish to find people who like him, saying he’ll give anything.
 This book starts glowing green and talking to him.

 I don’t know what all the Care Bears are called, so I will keep it real.
 Cupcake Bear and Milkshake Bear and Grumpy Bear are trying to fix this Rainbow Machine thing.
 Grumpy gets a star unstuck from the machine.
 So cute!!!
 Some more stuff happens, and we see BABY Care Bears!
-They’re trying to make square bubbles as a shoutout to my weekend and that one day in high school, but they break the machine.
+They’re trying to make square bubbles, but they break the machine.

 Funshine Bear!
 I have that one!

 2012 update: not anymore 😥 😥 😥 I lost him whilst dressed as Goldilocks and drinking on Colfax Street on Halloween.
 I had him and two other bears when I set out, but Funshine went missing in the night.
 I was devastated (at 37 years old) to have lost him and was crying, and my incredible now-husband went out in the morning and looked through the streets of Denver in hopes of finding him. ❤